Gruntfuggly/discord-chat/README.md

 - [ ] somehow show avatars
 - [ ] support send code
 - [ ] support categories
-- [ ] allow mark all in channels and servers
 - [ ] shorten notifications to include channel
 - [ ] add button for muting